 Hyper-realistic CBRNe training

-For CBRNe instructors, having the ability to create realistic and compelling training scenarios is a powerful asset in helping to hone their students' situational awareness and strengthen their understanding of core operational procedures.
+For CBRNe instructors, having the ability to create realistic and compelling training scenarios is a powerful asset in helping to hone their students' situational awareness and strengthen understanding of core operational procedures.

 With the help of intelligent, high-fidelity simulation training systems such as PlumeSIM and PlumeSIM-SMART trainers have the opportunity to create exercise environments that replicate the exact conditions and challenges of real life incidents.